ergoplatform/ergodocs/docs/uses/lets.md

 # Local Exchange Trading Systems

 A local exchange trading system (LETS) is a local mutual credit association in which members are allowed to create common credit money individually, with all the deals in the system written into a common ledger.
 In the present circumstances, a [Local Exchange Trading System (LETS) would be a strong use case for Ergo](https://ergoplatform.org/en/blog/2019_04_22-lets).
-LETS can be thought of as a mechanism to facilitate the velocity of trade, goods, and services out-with the existing monetary system, allowing us to create sustainable local economies.
+LETS can be thought of as a mechanism to facilitate the velocity of trade, goods, and services out-with the existing monetary system, allowing us to create **sustainable local economies**.

-For example, let's assume Alice has a zero balance.
-She wants to buy a litre of milk from Bob and borrows the agreed price of 2 euros from the common pot.
-Alice's account now registers -2 euros and Bob's +2 euros.

 > As an example, assume that Alice, with zero balance, is willing to buy a litre of raw milk from Bob.